Celebrate history, promote general aviation, and enjoy sights along the Mother Road!

 - PAY ONLINE: Download REGISTRATION FORM, complete and email to email@example.com.
 Click to pay here, and enter the total tour cost for participants in your aircraft:

-- Make reservations directly for overnight accommodations:
+- IMPORTANT!!!
+Make your own reservations directly for overnight accommodations:

 Tucumcari: Rates at the Roadrunner Lodge include a basic breakfast (2 eggs, hash browns, toast, and coffee or tea) at “Kix on 66” diner.
 Rates at the Safari Lodge in Tucumcari are lower, but do not include breakfast.
 The “Kix on 66” has a nice and very reasonable breakfast menu, and it is within easy walking distance from both hotels.
 Both hotels are offering their standard winter rates without further discount.
 Make your reservations through their web sites.